Philadelphia-Area Schools with EMT Training Programs

 Students looking for basic EMT training in Philadelphia will find a program at a school within the city limits and another located about a half an hour away.
 This article looks at these two schools and their EMT training courses, both of which meet state and national certification requirements, and call for classes and hands-on training.
 There is also a table of facts about each school, such as school type, enrollment and the campus setting.
 This information can help individuals who are deciding which school is their best option.

-- At Delaware County Community College, students may earn a certificate while training to become an EMT.
-This school is about 26 miles from the city center.
+- At Delaware County Community College, students may pursue a paramedic certificate or a 2-year degree.
+The school is located in Media, about 13 miles from Philadelphia.

 Comparison of Schools

 Individuals looking for a training program need information about several aspects of each school.
 The following table may help aspiring EMT students by presenting this data in a format that invites comparison.

 |Total Enrollment (2017)||24,190*||11,030*|

 |Campus Setting||Large city||Large suburb|

 |Tuition and Fees (2017-2018)||$52,002*||$5,291 in-district; $9,075 in-state, $12,830 out-of-state*|

 |Percent of First-Year Students Receiving Financial Aid (2016-2017)||99%*||66%*|